 Bradford is also within easy reach of the Yorkshire Dales countryside and Bronte Country, home of the famous Bronte sisters.
 It has also been awarded the "Curry Capital" award and is the best place in Yorkshire to go out for an Indian meal.
 Three of the best are Akbars, Anams and the Aagrah in Shipley.

 In less than 20 minutes on a train from Leeds you can enter a whole other world.
 Saltaire was built by Sir Titus Salt for the workers in his mill so that he could keep an eye on them, and the quaint terraces and cobbled streets have now been recognised as a World Heritage Site.
 The main attraction here is the impressive Salts Mill building which houses famous painter David Hockney's work.
 Make sure you stop for a bite to eat in the pricey but bustling Salts Diner with friendly staff and great food.

 From cobbled streets to waterfront bar areas, beautiful York is the first place you should visit if you only have a short time in Yorkshire!
 York is steeped in history and full of things to see and do.
-These include the Jorvik Viking Museum, which takes you back in time to days gone by, the breath- taking York Minster, a boat ride on the River Ouse, a trip back in time at the Railway Museum, or a visit to the McArthur Glen Designer Outlet where you can continue with the low cost purchases!
-And when all this has tired you out head for one of York's many pubs and sample a true Yorkshire Ale in the more traditional Yorkshire pub or head for the trendy riverside bar area!
+These include the Jorvik Viking Museum which takes you back in time to days gone by, the breathtaking York Minster, a boat ride on the River Ouse, a trip back in time at the Railway Museum or a visit to the McArthur Glen Designer Outlet.
+When all this has tired you out head for one of York's many pubs and sample a true Yorkshire Ale or head for the trendy riverside bar area!
 The York Wheel is nearly as high as York Minister and gives you amazing views of this beautiful city.